We strongly advise that you use a more up-to-date browser.

 5. Presentation of the project: It is expected that the undergraduate and graduate students will produce a product (paper, oral presentation, poster, artwork, portfolio, model, etc.) as a result of their joint project.
 The undergraduate student and graduate mentor at the beginning of the student's participation should agree as to the purpose and form of this product.
 Undergraduate students will be expected to present this product, if appropriate, at the Undergraduate Research Poster Session planned for April 10, 2013.
 In addition, it is strongly encouraged that partners aim toward regional/national/international presentation/performance/dissemination of their work.

-6. Project Final Report: A final report and summary is due in late April to OARS.
+6. Project Final Report: A final report and summary is due in late April.
 If warranted, the graduate student may request a no cost extension of the funding end date.
-Send an email with a clear justification for requesting the extension to Vanessa Gordon by April 1, 2013.
-She will process the request with Dr. Gary Lorgian.
+Send an email with a clear justification for requesting the extension to Martha Weber, OARS Undergraduate Research Coordnator, who will process the request with Dr. Gary Lorgian.
 Awardees may be asked to complete several questionnaires relating to their educational experiences and activities.

 The graduate student’s advisor must endorse the project (i.e., provide a statement concerning the quality of the proposed project, and certify the undergraduate’s authorship of the project and the capability of the graduate student to mentor the undergraduate) and be willing to oversee the project as described below: